SimonBiggs/scriptedforms/README.md

 ```

 Then create a markdown file in terminal's current directory.
 Call it
 `quick-start.md`.
+Then using any plaintext editor such as [Visual Studio Code](https://code.visualstudio.com/)
-Make the contents of `quick-start.md` be the following:
+make the contents of
+`quick-start.md` be the following:

 ~~~markdown
 # An example